bekk/bekk-christmas/post/react/getting-started-with-tracking-and-measuring-in-your-react-project.md

 };
 ```

-That’s as easy as it gets.
+Seems prett straight forward.
 Use the trackEvent() method by passing an object as argument.
 Use the ‘name’ key to keep track of the different events in Application Insights and pass along other useful data.
 With multiple event trackings this proves useful for following various stages of the process.

 ```
 const handleSearch = (searchString) => {    appInsights.trackEvent({        name: Search_start’,        query: searchString    });   fetch(santasgifs.com/api/s=${searchString})        .then(response => {            // handle response            appInsights.trackEvent({                name: Search_successful’,                query: searchString            });        .catch(e => {            appInsights.trackEvent({                name: Search_failed’,                query: searchString,                data: e        });};